morninj/javascript/README.md

   <a name="modules--use-them"></a><a name="10.1"></a>
   - [10.1](#modules--use-them) Always use modules (`import`/`export`) over a non-standard module system.
 You can always transpile to your preferred module system.

     > Why?
-Modules are the future, let’s start using the future now.
+Modules are the future.
+Let’s start using the future now.

     ```javascript
     // bad